 As the holidays draw near, we at Ghostery are excited to offer some year-end learnings and to gift our professional users an exciting new product!

-2019 has been a year of discovery for us as we developed and tested Ghostery Insights beta, our first real-time tag performance tool built for teams.
+2019 has been a year of discovery for us as we developed and tested Tracker Analytics, our first real-time tag performance tool built for teams.
 And as the season’s good cheer brings online shoppers flooding in to fill their carts, the timing couldn’t be better for us to share it with you now.
-If you’re part of a business fighting to land that holiday conversion, Insights is here to assist.
+If you’re part of a business fighting to land that holiday conversion, Tracker Analytics is here to assist.

 You Want Your Website to Load Fast